mageprofis/MageProfis_Spam/README.md

 Info
 -----------

-Since April 2017 we recognise many newsletter subscribtion requests in Magento 1.x Systems
+Since April 2017 we recognise many newsletter subscription requests in Magento 1.x Systems

 So we build up this Extension, to prevent the registrations from theses bots.